Skip to content

 • Prevent critical failures (e.g., report generation breaking mid-scan)

-• Ensure security features (e.g., RBAC, token handling) are unexploitable
+• Ensure security features (e.g., authorization checks and token handling) resist misuse

 • Continuously test new code commits via GitHub Actions